Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_c_mythic_systems/part_01_index/s1_2_index_of_part_02_storybook_pantheon.md

 ---

-## 🧭 Table of Contents for The Storybook Pantheon
+## 🧭 Substructure Index: The Storybook Pantheon

+> 🧬 This appendix is vast and recursive.
+It requires **indexed subparts** to reflect divine segmentation and future expansion.

 | File | Title | Description |
 |------|-------|-------------|